holoviz/panel/doc/how_to/performance/hold.md

 Applying the hold decorator means all the updates are sent in a single Websocket message and applied on the frontend simultaneously.

+### As a context manager

-Alternatively the `hold` function can be used as a context manager, potentially giving you finer grained control over which events are batched and which are not:
+Alternatively, the `hold` function can be used as a context manager, potentially giving you finer grained control over which events are batched and which are not:

 ```{pyodide}
 import time